 Travel Smart for general advice for all travellers.

 Entry and exit

-The Indonesian Government has introduced visa-free short visits (30 days) for Australians to Indonesia.
-You will not be able to extend your stay if you enter Indonesia under the visa-free facility.
+The Indonesian Government allows visa-free short visits (30 days) for Australians travelling to Indonesia.
+You can't extend your stay if you enter Indonesia under the visa-free facility.

 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) change regularly.
 Contact the nearest Embassy or Consulate of Indonesia for up-to-date information.

 Safety and security